bgirschig/wifiOracle/README.md

 ###Known bugs
 - There seems to be a problem with the record sequence phase: looks like missed steps during recording make it completely wrong at play (but stays the same in each loop).
-- The wifi cracking part is not really set up.
+- wifite.py is not connected to the oracleController.py.

 ###Credits
 Project made by Martin Hertig and Bastien Girschig.